DREP (DREP) 24 Hour Trading Volume Reaches $27.62 Million

-DREP (CURRENCY:DREP) traded flat against the US dollar during the 1-day period ending at 9:00 AM ET on January 16th.
+DREP (CURRENCY:DREP) traded flat against the US dollar during the 24 hour period ending at 15:00 PM Eastern on January 22nd.
+One DREP coin can currently be purchased for approximately $1.96 or 0.00003398 BTC on popular exchanges.
 In the last week, DREP has traded flat against the US dollar.
-DREP has a market capitalization of $6.74 billion and $27.62 million worth of DREP was traded on exchanges in the last 24 hours.
-One DREP coin can now be bought for $1.96 or 0.00003398 BTC on exchanges.
+DREP has a market capitalization of $6.74 billion and approximately $27.62 million worth of DREP was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.